New Study Reveals Significant Benefits of Yoga in Eating Disorder Prevention and Recovery

 Summary

-Evidence suggests yoga may be a promising tool in the prevention and treatment of eating disorders, but there are few yoga interventions for eating disorders and rigorous literature on their efficacy is limited.
+Evidence suggests yoga may be a promising tool in the prevention and treatment of eating disorders, but there are few yoga interventions designed specifically for this population and rigorous literature on their efficacy is limited.
 This study examined the efficacy and feasibility of Eat Breathe Thrive, a yoga-based program designed to prevent and help people recover from eating disorders.

 After only a single session, participants reported immediate improvement in their sense of well-being.
-Most effects were sustained at six month follow-up.
+Most effects were sustained at a six-month follow-up.

 Research Questions